August/September 2022 Training Schedule

-The Club offers professional coaching to all levels of skill and membership so whether you’re just starting out, or an experienced athlete, Trigg Island SLSC is the place to develop your competitive talents and fitness.
+The Club offers professional coaching to all levels of skill and membership.
+Hence, whether you’re just starting out, or an experienced athlete, Trigg Island SLSC is the place to develop your competitive talents and fitness.

-The club runs activities on a Sunday morning which active members can be involved in.
+The club runs activities on a Sunday morning in which active members can be involved.
 This is a chance to put skills into practice within the safety net of the club environment.
 Training sessions are run throughout the week for the various disciplines and age groups and all active members are welcome to attend.
-Throughout the season, inter club competition carnivals take place at various Perth beaches.
-Clubs compete against one another, culminating into the State Championships at the end of the season, followed by the National Championships known as “The Aussies” usually in April.
-In 2021, these are being held here in Perth, so it will be an even more exciting time to be a part of surf lifesaving.
+Throughout the season, inter-club competition carnivals take place at different Perth beaches.
+Clubs compete against one another, culminating in the State Championships at the end of the season, followed by the National Championships known as “The Aussies” usually in April.
+In 2021, these were being held here in Perth, so it will be an even more exciting time to be a part of surf lifesaving.

 Board paddling is one of the basic skills for surf life saving and is also an exciting area of competition to get involved in.
 Board events include single board races, board rescues and relay events.